A coworker just told you that he was too busy to talk to you. You're annoyed, so you complain to a work friend this way.

 "Blowing (someone) off" has a negative association.
 It's a pretty rude way to treat someone.

 You can also blow off an event, like a party.
-To "blow off" an event means to just not go to it, in the same light and casual way:
+To "blow off" an event means to just not go to it, in the same light way:

 I didn't feel like going, so I just blew it off.